Home Food + Drink Berry Picking Farms Near Montclair + Essex County

 The Health Benefits of Eating Berries

 In addition to using local berry-picking as a way to give back to the local economy, there are also so many amazing health benefits of eating berries.
 Blueberries, for example, are a superfood.
 According to Healthline, these tiny berries are low in calories but high in nutrients like fiber, vitamin C, vitamin K, and manganese.
-Blueberries are also an antioxidant — with the super ability to actually increase the antioxidant levels in the body.
+Blueberries are also an antioxidant, with the super ability to actually increase the antioxidant levels in the body.

 Strawberries (which peak mid-summer around June and early July) contain many health benefits worth noting.
 One cup of strawberries contains the daily minimum of vitamin C and can help fight against diseases and signs of aging.
 According to Health, the amount of vitamin C in strawberries is responsible for producing collagen, which keeps your hair, skin, and nails looking young, healthy, and clear.

-Strawberry, Blueberry, + Blackberry Fields Near Essex County
+Berry Fields Near Montclair + Essex County

 Alstede Farms | 1 Alstede Farms Lane, Chester, NJ